Why is SSD Not Showing Up on My Computer? Solved

 Why is my SSD not showing up?

 There could be multiple reasons for SSD not showing up on your computer.
-Most common reasons are issues with the operating system, faulty storage controller drivers, unallocated spaces on SSD, not assigning the driver letter will lead to the problem of SSD not showing up.
+Most common reasons are issues with the operating system, faulty storage controller drivers, unallocated spaces on SSD, and not assigning the driver letter will lead to the problem of SSD not showing up.

-Also, you might find that a newly bought SSD cannot be accessed because it does not appear anywhere, neither in Windows Explorer, command prompt nor in Disk Management.
+Sometimes, the SSD will be not initialized, and a corrupt file system on the drive leads to the SSD not showing up issue.
+Also, you might find that a newly bought SSD cannot be accessed because it does not appear anywhere, neither in Windows Explorer, command prompt, or Disk Management.

 How to Fix SSD Not Showing Up on Your Computer?